 Construction of all cleanup remedies is complete at the Site.
 The removal of underground tanks and contaminated soil, the previous operation of the groundwater treatment system, and the ongoing operation of the in-situ bioremediation (ISB) system are helping to keep contaminant levels within acceptable limits and preventing the spread of contaminants.

-The most recent Five-Year Review was completed in September 2014 and concluded that the remedy at the Site is currently protective of human health and the environment.
-Although the groundwater extraction system has been turned off, the in-situ bioremediation groundwater program is continuing to make progress towards groundwater restoration and institutional controls are in place to prevent exposure to contaminated groundwater.
+The most recent Five-Year Review was completed in September 2014 and concluded that although the groundwater extraction system has been turned off, the in-situ bioremediation groundwater program is continuing to make progress towards groundwater restoration and institutional controls are in place to prevent exposure to contaminated groundwater.

 However, to be protective in the long-term, the Record of Decision (ROD) for the Site should be amended to reflect a revised, final groundwater remedy for the Site since the groundwater treatment remedy selected in the ROD is no longer operation.

 Additionally, the 2014 vapor intrusion evaluation at the on-site building indicated that potential indoor air exposures due to Site groundwater contamination are not a concern.
 However, the need for vapor intrusion evaluations was not assessed for the remaining seven buildings currently occupying the Site, but located upgradient of the former source area.
 The Five-Year Review also recommended completing vapor intrusion assessments in the residential/school area adjacent to the Site (within the Offsite Operable Unit or OOU.

 Beginning in January 2015, EPA has been overseeing indoor air sampling and mitigation work in homes and schools in the residential neighborhood near the site.
 For more information on these sampling efforts in the Duane/San Miguel Avenue neighborhood, please click here.